+This document provides guidance for people who are pregnant and breastfeeding during the COVID-19 pandemic.
 The California Department of Public Health will update this guidance as new information becomes available.

-Wash your hands regularly with soap and water for at least 20 seconds, or use an alcohol-based hand sanitizer with at least 60 percent alcohol.
+Wash your hands regularly with soap and water for at least 20 seconds.
+Or, use an alcohol-based hand sanitizer with at least 60 percent alcohol.

 Connect with others.
 Talk with people you trust about your concerns and how you are feeling.